mubiyao/python-learner-guide/README.md

 x = z ~ "An example of creating a variable"

 while xx ~ "A While Loop.
-While "xx" is happening, "www" and "yyy" are also happening www yyy
+While "xx" is happening, "www" and "yyy" are also happening" www yyy

 if xx ~ "An If Loop.
-If "xx" is happening, then "www" and "yyy" has to be happening www yyy
+If "xx" is happening, then "www" and "yyy" has to be happening" www yyy
 ```

+### i dunno placeholder?

-repository created by moonyaim, readme by moony, aim, and sashi
+repository created by moonyaim